notdodo/erfiume_bot/README.md

 ### Data fetcher (`./app/fetcher`)

 This Lambda function is scheduled to fetch data from the APIs on [Allerta Meteo Emilia Romagna](https://allertameteo.regione.emilia-romagna.it/) and update or create station data in a DynamoDB table.
-A station refers to a sensor placed on a bridge or river that monitors the water level.
+A station refers to a sensor installed on a bridge or along a river that monitors water levels.
+Using the newly fetched information, the function also sends alerts to users who are subscribed to specific threshold notifications.

-The Lambda is scheduled to run once a day in "normal" mode, but in "emergency" mode, it can be set to update data every 20 minutes or less.
+The Lambda is scheduled to run once every 2 hours in "normal" mode, but in "emergency" mode, it can be set to update data every 20 minutes or less.

 ## Repository Structure